pondersome/ntrip_client/README.md

 ```

 Optional launch parameters:
-- **namespace**: Prepend this namespace to you node and topic names.
+- **namespace**: Prepend this namespace to your node and topic names.
 Default: /
 - **host**: Hostname or IP address of the NTRIP server to connect to.
 - **port**: Port to connect to on the server.
 Default: `2101`
 - **mountpoint**: Mountpoint to connect to on the NTRIP server.